Kong/kong/DEVELOPER.md

         --pcre 8.43
 ```

-After this task, we'd like to have the next steps use the built packages and for LuaRocks to install new packages inside this `build` directory.
+After this task, we'd like to have the next steps to use the built packages and for LuaRocks to install new packages inside this `build` directory.
 For that, it's important to set the `$PATH` variable accordingly:

 ```
     export PATH=$HOME/path/to/kong/openresty-build-tools/build/openresty/bin:$HOME/path/to/kong/openresty-build-tools/build/openresty/nginx/sbin:$HOME/path/to/kong/openresty-build-tools/build/luarocks/bin:$PATH